smas7832/Rhythm/README.md

 #### **Library Management**
 - **Add to Playlists**: Long-press songs to create or add to playlists
 - **Edit Metadata**: View and edit song information and album art
+  - ⚠️ **Android 11+ Limitation**: Can only modify files created by Rhythm due to scoped storage restrictions
+  - Files imported from other sources will be read-only
+  - Metadata changes will still update in the app's library
 - **Blacklist Folders**: Exclude unwanted folders from your library
 - **Backup/Restore**: Protect your playlists and settings